ygchan/Citibike/README.md

 # Citibike Data Analysis
 Citibike is a bicycle sharding system from NYC, providing services for Manhattan, Queens, Brooklyn and Jersey City.
 The goal is use this interesting dataset as practice to develope fluency with Python and Git.
+You will need to use Juypter Notebook to run the main functions.

 To clone this project using following Git command:
 ```
 git clone https://github.com/ygchan/Citibike.git
 ```

-For most of the project, you will need to use Juypter Notebook.

 Citibike Data Source:
 https://www.citibikenyc.com/system-data